 The contents of this page are provided and managed by NMHC Office of Research.
-All questions regarding any of the information included on this page should be directly addressed with the NMHC Office of Research.
+All questions regarding any of the information included on this page should be directly addressed with:

-- FY21 Investigational Drug Service Fee Schedule (found under NMH FY21 Research Catalog within Study Tracker)
+- FY22 Investigational Drug Service Fee Schedule (found under NMHC FY22 Research Catalog within Study Tracker)

-Please remember to review your current study budgets to ensure that you update any deprecated services with updated CPT codes from the current Charge Master.
-A deprecated service code will be noted in the description and should be removed from the budget and replaced with a new cpt code from the current FY21 Charge Master.
+Please remember to review your current study budgets to ensure that you update any deprecated services with updated CPT codes from the current Research Catalog.
+A deprecated service code will be noted in the description and should be removed from the budget and replaced with a new cpt code from the current FY22 Research Catalog.

-As part of P1 Preparation, NU IRB Approved studies with NMHC services to be performed after March 3, 2018, are required to create new study budgets in Study Tracker.
+As part of P1, NU IRB Approved studies with NMHC services to be performed after March 3, 2018, are required to create new study budgets in Study Tracker.

-Please refer to the Study Tracker & Project One Update Information FAQ for more detailed information.
+Please refer to the Study Tracker FAQ for more detailed information.

 Because of changes being made to the medical record at Northwestern Medicine you may be at risk of loss of your research data, please read the following email.